taromorimoto/teuvopeltoniemi/_posts/news/2022-11-12-nuclear-waste-in-Netherlands.md

 ---
 layout: post
-title: Article about nuclear waste in the Netherlands
+title: Nuclear waste handling in the Netherlands
 categories:  [Article]
 ---
-(in Finnish) ”Ydinvoimaa ja ydinjätettä Hollannissa” (Nuclear power and nuclear waste in the Netherlands).
+Article (in Finnish) ”Ydinvoimaa ja ydinjätettä Hollannissa” (Nuclear power and nuclear waste in the Netherlands).
 Tiedetoimittaja 3/2022.